LoHertel/diplomats-in-germany/project-walkthrough.md

 ```
 &nbsp;

-**Start dag** by unpause it:
+**Start dag** by unpausing it:
 ```sh
 airflow dags unpause ingest_diplomats_dag
 ```
 &nbsp;

-Use this command to **see the dag status**, whether the run has finished already: *(you might need to run it several times until the dag is completed)*
+Use this command to **see the dag's current status**: *(you might need to wait a bit until the dag is completed and refresh the command to see the new status)*
 ```sh
 airflow tasks states-for-dag-run ingest_diplomats_dag $(date -d "yesterday" '+%Y-%m-%d')
 ```
-If the state of every task in the dag is `success`, the run is completed.
-The dag is sheduled to run daily and will check, whether a new version of the PDF list wih diplomats was published online.
+If the state of every task in the dag shows `success`, the run is completed.
+The dag is sheduled to run daily and will check, whether a new version of the PDF list with diplomats was published online.
 If a new version is found, the data will be extracted, versioned and added to the BigQuery tables.
 &nbsp;

 **Close the connection** to the airflow sheduler container and return to the airflow host: